Result Representation and Formatting

 | http://test-ipv6.com/ | Test your IPv6. | This will test your browser and connection for IPv6 readiness, as well as show you your current IPV4 and IPv6 address. ...
 Test your IPv6 connectivity.
 JavaScript ... |

-Another example is the list of related keywords, which is saved in the array $related:
+Another example is a list of related keywords, which is saved in the $related array:

 | Keyword($key) |